naofireblade/homebridge-neato/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g homebridge-neato`
-3. If you don't have a Neato account yet create one [here](https://www.neatorobotics.com/create-account/).
+3. If you don't have a Neato account yet, create one [here](https://www.neatorobotics.com/create-account/).
 4. Update your configuration file.
 See the sample below.

 ## Configuration